-- The Beano used it pretty much any time any character took out a wallet or otherwise searched for money.
-Unless their gimmick was being incredibly rich, of course; sometimes in this case moths would fly out wearing tiny top hats or carrying diamond rings.
+- The Beano uses it whenever a character takes out a wallet or otherwise searches for money.
+Unless their gimmick is being incredibly rich, of course; in this case, moths will sometimes fly out wearing tiny top hats or carrying diamond rings.

 - In The Mask, the title character has a moth fly out of his pocket to show how poor he is.

 - In the The Three Stooges short "From Nurse to Worse", Moe and Larry pry open Curly's money purse (that he keeps around his neck, hidden beneath layers of shirts), and moths fly out.
 Inside is a single moth-eaten dollar bill.

 - Used as a plot point in the children's book McBroom Tells the Truth by Sid Fleischman: Josh McBroom buys a seemingly worthless farm for everything in his wallet, and when it turns out to be valuable land, the swindler who sold the land demands it back, saying that McBroom still owes him the moths that flew out when he handed over the money.